Jakar510/PythonExtensions/README.md

 ## Tktiner Bindings

-This project only uses the most common bindings.
-For the full list, see [All Tkinter bindings](PythonExtensions/tk/Events/Bindings.py).
+This project uses all known bindings, but more are added as they are discovered.

 ## Contributing